Bowarc/doodlai_jump/readme.md

 ### Current state
-Ugly test being cleaned up
+Ugly test project being cleaned up

 Display has some issues, namely:
 - Agent is not moving the character